140 Photography Words

 An in-camera feature that will automatically determine the proper white balance for the light from your scene.

-A photography term used to describe the characteristics of how the background looks when blurred out.
+Bokeh is a photography term used to describe the characteristics of how the background looks when blurred out.

 Bokeh appears as little circles in the out-of-focus areas.